-Choosing a software vendor can be a difficult task, especially for a startup.
-In the modern tech era, having a nice, user-friendly, and fast app or site is half of the success.
+Choosing a software vendor can be difficult, especially for a startup.
+In the modern tech era, having a nice, user-friendly, fast app or site is half the success.

 Draft your goals/needs

-Before finding developers team for your startup, take a minute to consider two important things.
+Before finding a developers team for your startup, take a minute to consider two important things.
 You have to be sure about the goals you set for the future project and clearly define your needs and requirements to the vendor.
 Those two simple things will help you understand whether your goals align with the vendor’s opportunities.
-At the same time, you are letting the supplier get a better understanding of your expectations.
+At the same time, you are letting the supplier better understand your expectations.
 Do not be afraid to be too specific.
 The more detail you provide, the easier it will be to get on the same page.

 Ask for more information

 If you plan to do business with tech companies, you want to know their backgrounds.
 You can start by finding out some basic information.
 For example, ask – “How long do they play on the market?” or “Are they growing or staying at the same level?”- Those questions may seem obvious, but only at first sight.
-Taking time to answer them will give you an opportunity to better the understand vendor’s company and determine its real value.
+Taking time to answer them will allow you to better understand the vendor’s company and determine its real value.
 Furthermore, do not hesitate to ask for certificates and credentials.
 You may want to specify whether your future tech partner has certifications relevant to your project.
-Avoid software agencies, that refuse to provide such important information.
+Avoid software agencies that refuse to provide such important information.

 Look at any previous experience and skills

-After you have considered some general information about the company, it is time to look into the past.
+After considering general information about the company, it is time to look into the past.
 Look for a vendor’s previous experience.
 Do you like its past projects?
 Do you think they are well done?
-It would be a good idea to find some professional references from past clients.
-You can either email them and ask for insights, or read reviews on specialized sites such as Clutch.co, UpWork, or even Linkedin.
+Finding professional references from past clients would be a good idea.
+You can email them and ask for insights or read reviews on specialized sites such as Clutch.co, UpWork, or even Linkedin.
 Every respectful company should have a profile on professional platforms.
 This gives potential clients access to the company’s information, portfolio, and customer feedback.

-Make sure tech partner can meet the deadline
+Make sure the tech partner can meet the deadline

-Software development is quite an unpredictable sphere in which timing is not the category that you should rely on.
-Downtime can happen to any company – even the best ones – but it should be an exception to the rule rather than a rule.
-However, when you start working with a firm, it is better to make a plan of work with a time estimation, because you don’t want a situation when everything is ready for app launching, but you still don’t have a finished product.
-You can consider taking a trial period, in order to understand how fast the developers work and to make sure that the software contains the features and functionality you need.
+Software development is quite an unpredictable sphere in which timing is not the category you should rely on.
+Downtime can happen to any company – even the best ones – but it should be an exception rather than a rule.
+However, when you start working with a firm, it is better to make a plan of work with a time estimation because you don’t want a situation when everything is ready for app launching but you still don’t have a finished product.
+You can consider taking a trial period to understand how fast the developers work and to make sure that the software contains the features and functionality you need.

 Look at a project management

-Project management methodology will have an effect on your choice.
+Project management methodology will affect your choice.
 You’d prefer to deal with companies applying the Agile approach.
-It is more flexible and gives an opportunity to develop a product in iterations, without tons of documentation.
+It is more flexible and allows developing a product in iterations without tons of documentation.
 Besides, Agile enables making changes during the development process.

 Check for hidden or additional fees

-Some developers may be tricky in order to take advantage of you.
-They can hide in the contract additional payments, such as in-person training, maintenance or setup fees.
+Some developers may be tricky to take advantage of you.
+They can hide in the contract additional payments, such as in-person training, maintenance, or setup fees.
 Do not let yourself be fooled; read the contract carefully and find out all the important points before signing up the papers.
-Clear beforehand who gets custody of your data in the case your paths diverge.
-Expect to pay something, especially if the data was encrypted.
+Clear beforehand who gets custody of your data in case your paths diverge.
+Expect to pay something, especially if the data is encrypted.